jasonmarkbeaton/parkerrr.github.io/_posts/2014-12-17-Ghost-buttons.md

 ---

-# Ghost buttons: Much Button, Such Ghost
 With the rise of full-image backgrounds on websites, the ghost button style has become a go-to element design to create a unique call to action button that allows the background image to be seen through the button.

-Click the link for some examples: [Ghost Button Examples]
+Click the link for more examples: [Ghost Button Examples]

+{% include media-image.html file="esposure.jpg" title="Ghost Button example" caption="Exposure uses the ghost button for their CTA.
+It's well defined, but doesn't stick out too much." %}

 ### So in this write-up, I'll show you how to create some basic ghost button styles you can apply to your site.